Level 3 Port Agent

 Career Options and Progression

 A port agent can work in a variety of roles within liner and tramp ship and port agents.
 They may progress onto a career in ship regulation or a range of maritime professional services.
-Apprentices can undertake further study with the Institute of Chartered Shipbrokers or higher level diplomas with Lloyds Maritime Academy.
+Apprentices can undertake further study with the Institute of Chartered Shipbrokers or higher-level diplomas with Lloyds Maritime Academy.
 Apprentices can progress onto Port Marine Operations Officer L4.